 NRx confirmed on August 16, 2021, the development of the first shelf-stable formulation of ZYESAMI, which was announced in early Q3'21, along with engagement in scaling up aviptadil drug substance from 100,000 doses per manufacturing batch to a projected three million doses per batch, combined with a 90% reduction in cost per gram of aviptadil drug substance.

-On November 11, 2021, the company confirmed the FDA responded to NRx’s October 8, 2021, submission of updated manufacturing information for ZYESAMI® (aviptadil).
-The completion of this review, without the imposition of any clinical hold by the FDA, enables NRx to distribute ZYESAMI, produced at commercial scale, under Good Manufacturing Practices for clinical trials and other future purposes approved in future regulatory actions.
+On November 11, 2021, the Company confirmed the FDA responded to NRx's October 8, 2021, submission of updated manufacturing information for ZYESAMI® (aviptadil).
+The completion of this review, without the imposition of any clinical hold by the FDA, enables NRx to distribute ZYESAMI, produced at a commercial scale, under Good Manufacturing Practices for clinical trials and other future purposes approved in future regulatory actions.
 NRx looks forward to working with the FDA to complete the chemistry, manufacturing, and controls review that will ultimately be required for any potential drug approval.

+NRx confirmed on January 18, 2022, that it will continue to provide ZYESAMI to hospitals enrolled in NRx's Expanded Access Protocol under U.S. FDA guidelines.
+And NRx is also making ZYESAMI available as an investigational medicine under the Federal Right to Try Act.
 NRx finalized and announced its logistics and drug distribution contract with Cardinal Health, Inc., and a drug launch and commercialization support agreement with IQVIA, Inc. Cardinal Health Specialty Pharmaceutical Distribution will serve as the exclusive distributor for ZYESAMI.
 Cardinal Health services more than 90% of hospitals in the USA.